-Learning Outcome Coutoning Unit Title - Speets Coophing Learning Outcome Unit Title: Sports Coaching Know the principles and skills required to develop a sports Scope Teaching will cover: coaching session.
-Principles of Sports Coaching: Participant-Centred Approach: Tailoring sessions to the needs, abilities, and goals of participants.
+Learning Outcome Unit Title : Sports Coaching Know the principles and skills required to develop a sports coaching session.
+Scope Teaching will cover: Principles of Sports Coaching: Participant-Centred Approach: Tailoring sessions to the needs, abilities, and goals of participants.
 Safety and Welfare: Ensuring safe practice, warm-ups, and appropriate cooldowns to minimise injury risk.
 Progression and Development: Structuring sessions to develop skills gradually, with increasing complexity.
 Fun and Engagement: Incorporating enjoyable, varied activities to maintain interest and enthusiasm.
-Inclusive Environment: Adapting drills for participants of all abilities, ensuring everyon can participate.
+Inclusive Environment: Adapting drills for participants of all abilities, ensuring everyone can participate.
 Coaching Skills: Communication: Clear, confident verbal communication and non-verbal cues to engage and instruct participants.
-Organisation: Organisation: Preparing equipment, planning time, and ensuring session flow.
+Organisation: O Preparing equipment, planning time, and ensuring session flow.
 Adaptability: Modifying drills or activities based on participants' skill levels, injuries, or changing conditions.
-Technical Knowledge: O Understanding sport-specific skills and rules to instruct participants effectively.
+Technical Knowledge: Understanding sport-specific skills and rules to instruct participants effectively.
 Motivation: Techniques to encourage and inspire participants, such as positive reinforcement.
-Observation: Ensuring safe practice, warm-ups, and appropriate cooldowns to minimise injury risk.
+Observation: Ability to observe and assess performance, providing constructive feedback.
+Ensuring safe practice, warm-ups, and appropriate cooldowns to minimise injury risk.

-2. Be able to develop a sports coaching session plan.
+2 .
+Be able to develop Scope

+a sports coaching

+session plan.
+Teaching will cover:

 Structure of a Coaching Session:

-Warm-Up:
+• Warm-Up:

-Essential for preparing muscles, increasing heart rate, and reducing injury risk.
+\circ $$ Essential for preparing muscles, increasing heart rate, and

+reducing injury risk.

 Main Activity:

-Drills and exercises targeting specific skills or fitness components relevant to the sport.
+Drills and exercises targeting specific skills or fitness

-• Cool-Down:
+components relevant to the sport.

-Lowering heart rate, stretching to aid muscle recovery, and reflecting on the session's activities.
+Cool-Down: O Lowering heart rate, stretching to aid muscle recovery, and

+reflecting on the session's activities.

 Session Planning:

 Sport Selection:

-Planning a session for a specific sport (e.g., football, basketball) tailored to skill level.
+• Planning a session for a specific sport (e.g., football, basketball)

+tailored to skill level.

 • Objectives:

-Defining what the session aims to achieve, such as skill development or fitness improvement.
+• Defining what the session aims to achieve, such as skill

+development or fitness improvement.

 Drills and Activities:

-Choosing drills that align with objectives, keeping drills appropriate for age and skill level.
+Choosing drills that align with objectives, keeping drills

+appropriate for age and skill level.

-Timing:
+• Timing:

-Allocating time for each section (e.g., 10 mins warm-up, 30 mins main activity, 10 mins cool-down).
+• Allocating time for each section (e.g., 10 mins warm-up, 30 mins

+main activity, 10 mins cool-down).

 Risk Factors in Sports Coaching:

 Common Risks:

-Identifying risks like equipment hazards, environmental conditions, and physical contact.
+Identifying risks like equipment hazards, environmental

+conditions, and physical contact.

 Risk Management:

-Planning strategies to minimise risk (e.g., ensuring equipment is safe, having a first aid kit).
+• Planning strategies to minimise risk (e.g., ensuring equipment is

+safe, having a first aid kit).

 Safety Protocols:

-Including health and safety briefings and appropriate footwear for participants.
+Including health and safety briefings and appropriate footwear

+for participants.

-3. Be able to deliver a sports coaching session.
+3. Be able to deliver a Scope

+5. sports coaching Stope

+session.
+Teaching will cover:

+reaching witt cover.

 Supported Delivery:

+Demonstration:

-- Demonstration: - Delivering a session with the support of a more experienced coach to gain confidence and feedback.: - Practising communication and instruction under guidance to improve clarity and engagement.
+Delivering a session with the support of a more experienced

+coach to gain confidence and feedback.:

+Practising communication and instruction under guidance to

+improve clarity and engagement.

 Independent Delivery:

-- Managing the Session: - Leading the session from start to finish, ensuring participants remain engaged and activities flow smoothly. - Observation and Feedback: - Observing participants' technique and providing immediate, constructive feedback. - Adaptability in Real-Time: - Making adjustments to the session as needed, based on participant needs or unforeseen factors. - 4.
-Be able to evaluate coaching performance.
+Managing the Session:

+Leading the session from start to finish, ensuring participants

+remain engaged and activities flow smoothly.

+Observation and Feedback:

+• Observing participants' technique and providing immediate,

+constructive feedback.

+Adaptability in Real-Time:

+Making adjustments to the session as needed, based on

+participant needs or unforeseen factors.

+4. Be able to evaluate Scope

+coaching

+performance.
+Teaching will cover:

+Consider Devidence

 Session Review:

-- Reflecting on Planning and Delivery: - Considering if the session met objectives, if timing was managed effectively, and if participants achieved goals. - Feedback Collection: - Gathering feedback from participants and observers, if available, to inform the review process.
+Reflecting on Planning and Delivery: Considering if the session met objectives, if timing was

+managed effectively, and if participants achieved goals.

+Feedback Collection:

+Gathering feedback from participants and observers, if

+available, to inform the review process.

 Strengths and Areas for Improvement:

+1 Identifying Strengths:

-- Identifying Strengths: - Recognising successful aspects of the session (e.g., participant engagement, clear instructions). - Highlighting Improvement Areas: - Noting areas where planning or delivery could be refined, such as pacing or variety of drills.
+Recognising successful aspects of the session (e.g., participant engagement, clear instructions).

+Highlighting Improvement Areas:

+1 Noting areas where planning or delivery could be refined, such

+1 as pacing or variety of drills.

 Coaching Strategies for Improvement:

+Goal-Setting:

-- Goal-Setting: - Setting specific goals for future sessions, like improving session flow or communication techniques. - Continuing Professional Development: - Seeking out resources or workshops to improve specific coaching skills.
+1 Setting specific goals for future sessions, like improving session

+flow or communication techniques.

+1 Continuing Professional Development:

+Seeking out resources or workshops to improve specific coaching skills.

+1